zio/zio/docs/reference/service-pattern/reloadable-services.md

 }
 ```

-Now can provide `Counter.reloadable` layer to the `app` workflow and finally run the application:
+Now we can `provide` the `Counter.reloadable` layer to the app workflow and execute the application:

 ```scala mdoc:compile-only
 import zio._